Elastic (ESTC)

 Elastic Trailing 12-Month Free Cash Flow Margin

-Over the next year, analysts predict Elastic’s cash conversion will slightly fall.
-Their consensus estimates imply its free cash flow margin of 20.2% for the last 12 months will decrease to 19.2%.
+Over the next year, analysts predict Elastic’s cash conversion will improve.
+Their consensus estimates imply its free cash flow margin of 16% for the last 12 months will increase to 19.8%, giving it more flexibility for investments, share buybacks, and dividends.

-When considering an investment in Elastic, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.
+Before making an investment decision, investors should account for Elastic’s business fundamentals and valuation in addition to what happened in the latest quarter.